Computational & Theoretical Multiphysics Laboratory

 News & Gallery

-Multiple PhD positions are available in the Computational and Theoretical Multiphysics Laboratory at the Department of Mechanical Engineering, Florida State University.
-Research projects will involve interdisciplinary computational and theoretical investigations of fluid structure interaction in flexible panels.
+Three postdoctoral positions are available at the Computational and Theoretical Multiphysics Laboratory, Department of Mechanical Engineering, Florida State University.

 • - Creativity and interest in interdisciplinary research

-• - Strong oral and written communication skills with a track record of publications.
+• - Strong oral and written communication skills with publication record

 1. A cover letter describing your relevant experience, interests, and availability to start.